-Vaccination clinics across San Diego are abuzz with locals getting their first or second dose of a COVID-19 vaccine.
-You can hear the hum of excitement - and you may even witness a few tears of relief and joy - as shots in arms offer a glimmer of hope for a better tomorrow.
+Vaccination clinics across San Diego are abuzz with locals getting their first, second — even their third — dose of a COVID-19 vaccine.
+You can hear the hum of excitement — and you may even witness a few tears of relief and joy — as shots in arms offer a glimmer of hope for a better tomorrow.

 Whether they simply have not yet had the opportunity to schedule an appointment, have a wait-and-see attitude or have concerns about vaccination, the hope is that they will soon join their neighbors in receiving a COVID-19 vaccine to help San Diego achieve a safe and full reopening of the economy and schools, and a return to the activities we all enjoy.
 Here are answers to some of the common COVID-19 vaccine questions people might have.